51N74/POS-The-Rice-Panja/README.md

 1. **Menu Selection**: Customers can browse and select food items directly from the web platform.

 ---
+🛠️ How to Access the Admin Panel
+To access the admin dashboard, go to:
+📌 /admin/dashboard

+Admins can log in to manage menu items, track orders, and handle billing efficiently.
+---

 ## 🎯 Future Plans
 - **Room Integration**: Seamlessly connect the POS system with the guest room booking system to enhance efficiency and user experience.